 Illingworth’s identity was confirmed after a South Dakota dentist was able to confirm that he made the plate for her.
 From there, all eyes were on Illingworth’s husband, Montgomery “Monty” J. Illingworth.
 Monty was a beer truck driver and notorious ladies man who had conveniently left the state with another woman years earlier.
 He said that Hallie had run off with another man years prior but her family and friends had heard absolutely zip from her.
 You can see where this is going.

 In the end, Monty was convicted of second-degree murder.
 He had brutally murdered Hallie during an argument and wrapped her body in blankets, weighing it down, hoping that the lake would keep her forever.
-Obviously, karma had its kiss for him and he served 9 years in prison until 1951 at which he was paroled.
+Obviously, karma had its kiss for him and he served 9 years in prison until 1951 when he was paroled.